 Good to know

-- Online raffles are prohibited in Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa, Minnesota and Montana.
+- Online raffles are prohibited in Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa, Minnesota, New Jersey and Montana.
 (The state of Montana does not allow credit cards as an acceptable form of payment for online raffles.)
 If the organization you're fundraising for is located in one of these states, consider running a sweepstakes instead.

 - You’ll receive an invitation via email when the organization has registered and added you as an advocate.
 Once you accept that invitation, you’ll be ready to start creating your giveaway, and the funds you raise will go directly to the organization.